 Viewport and Canvas items¶

-CanvasItem nodes, and nodes inheriting from them, are direct or indirect children of a Viewport, and will be displayed through it.
+CanvasItem nodes, and nodes inheriting from them, are direct or indirect children of a Viewport, that display them.

-A Viewport has the property Viewport.canvas_transform, which allows applying a custom Transform2D transform to the CanvasItem hierarchy it contains.
+A Viewport has the property Viewport.canvas_transform, allows to apply a custom Transform2D transform to the CanvasItem hierarchy it contains.
 Nodes such as Camera2D work by changing that transform.

-Effects like scrolling are best achieved by manipulating the canvas transform property.
-This approach is more efficient than moving the root canvas item (and hence the whole scene).
+To achieve effects like scrolling, manipulating the canvas transform property is more efficient than moving the root canvas item and the entire scene with it.

 Transitions: We may want visual effects used for transitions (fades, blends) to remain at a fixed screen location.